Sketchplanations

 Autumn leaves and the compounds that cause their colours

-So we all know the magical green chlorophyll, but leaves also contain carotenoids.
-As chlorophyll fades the golden oranges of carotenoids start to shine through.
+We all know the magical green chlorophyll, but leaves also contain carotenoids.
+As the chlorophyll fades, the golden oranges of these carotenoids start to shine through.
 You may recognise one carotenoid, beta-carotene, from carrots.
 Another carotenoid, xanthophyll, is responsible for the beautiful bright yellows.
-The leaves of some trees also produce anthocyanin as Autumn begins that gives beautiful deep reds.
+The leaves of some trees also produce anthocyanin as Autumn begins, which gives beautiful deep reds.

 You’re welcome to use and share this image and text for non-commercial purposes with attribution.
 Go wild!